 12. At this point, the physician should find an immigration attorney who will draft an employment contract that meets the Nevada Conrad 30 contract requirements.
 Though the attorney works for the physician, the employer can choose to off-set some of the cost (estimated cost: $10,000), by supplementing the physician’s salary.
 Please discuss this issue with an immigration attorney before proceeding.
-The PCO does not endorse any immigration attorney; however, a list of attorneys who have submitted successful applications is available at this link.
+The PCO does not endorse any immigration attorney; however, a list of attorneys who have submitted successful applications is available upon request from the PCO.
 Further, the dual representation of a single attorney for both parties can result in a conflict of interest with regard to the employment contract.
 Consequently, physicians may elect to engage a separate attorney to review the employment contract.

 13. Typically, once the contract is signed, the attorney will request information from the practice, including your recruitment history and practice payer source data, in order to complete the Nevada Conrad 30 Visa Waiver Application.

 14. As soon as possible, the physician should start their application for the Nevada State Board of Medical Examiners license.
 Though the license will not be issued until the physician’s H-1B Visa is approved, the application process takes some time, so they should start it as soon as possible.

-15. Once the Conrad 30 application is complete, it is submitted to the PCO with a copy and a check as defined in the J-1 Visa Waiver Instructions, to be paid equally by the physician and employer.
+15. Once the Conrad 30 application is complete, it is submitted to the PCO with a copy and a check as defined in the J-1 Visa Waiver Instructions.
 The PCO will review the application and notify the attorney of any missing requirements, within 14 days of receipt.
 Once the application meets all the program requirements, the attorney will be notified of the date the application will be submitted for review to the Primary Care Advisory Council (PCAC), whose meetings are open to the public in accordance with the Nevada Open Meeting Law.